Frequently Asked Questions

 OR

-While we do allow students from the ages of 14 to 20 to attend, please keep in mind that some of the program content may not be relevant to older youth participants.
+While we do allow students from the ages of 14–20 to attend, please keep in mind that some of the program content may not be relevant to older youth participants.

-We suggest that students who are 19 and older, one year out of high school, or have been to at least one previous Gathering apply to be a Young Adult Volunteer.
+We suggest that students who are 19 and older, one year out of high school, or have been to at least one previous Gathering apply to be a Young Adult Volunteer (YAV).

 -

 The Youth Gathering promotes a ratio comparing youth to adults in order to provide sufficient space for youth to attend the event.
-An official ratio for the 2025 Gathering will be released at a later date.
-Below, the 2022 ratio is provided as a guideline for planning.
-The youth-to-adult ratio allows congregations flexibility in determining the number of Adult Leaders they select to attend the Gathering.
+An official ratio for the 2028 Gathering will be released at a later date.
+[MK1] Below, the 2025 ratio is provided as a guideline for planning.
+The Youth-to-Adult Ratio allows congregations flexibility in determining the number of Adult Leaders they select to attend the Gathering.
 The Gathering values the involvement of parents, pastors, church workers, and other supportive adults in the faith life of young people and encourages their participation as Adult Leaders at the Gathering.

 # of Youth # of Adults